To main content To navigation

 Workshop design

 The workshop will walk participants through the process of designing a survey from the initial idea to the publication of the data.
+It will, however, not cover the analysis of survey data, there are many other courses on this matter at the Summer School.
 Each day will focus on several aspects in the life cycle of a social science survey project, consisting of theoretical and practical input and hands-on exercises.
 Morning sessions will consist of sessions of short input presentations and short exercises, while afternoon sessions will consist of group work applying what has been discussed in the morning session.
+The day will end with a short “food for thought” input.
 Participants can bring their own survey idea(s) to the workshop for the use in some of the group exercises, but the instructors will provide material for exercises for those without an own project.

 Detailed Lecture Plan (daily schedule)